OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 ## Change the state programmatically

-The essential steps to changing the enabled status of an Add-in Command are:
+The essential steps to changing the enabled status of an add-in command are:

 1. Create a [RibbonUpdaterData](/javascript/api/office/office.ribbonupdaterdata) object that (1) specifies the command, and its parent group and tab, by their IDs as declared in the manifest; and (2) specifies the enabled or disabled state of the command.
 1. Pass the **RibbonUpdaterData** object to the [Office.ribbon.requestUpdate()](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#office-office-ribbon-requestupdate-member(1)) method.